elixic/coding-practice/README.md

 ## To Run

 * 1.)
 Install Node
+* 2.) run "npm install" from the package root.
-* 2.) run "npm test" from the package root.
+* 3.) run "npm test" from the package root.

 ## To Pass